schahal/registry/CONTRIBUTING.md

 4. **Breaking changes** without defaults
 5. **Not running** formatting (`bun run fmt`) and tests (`terraform test`) before submitting

+## For Maintainers

+Guidelines for reviewing PRs, managing releases, and maintaining the registry.
+[See the maintainer guide for detailed information.](./MAINTAINER.md)

 Happy contributing! 🚀